PelJon/Udacity_Customer-Segmentation/project_report.md

 The datasets seem correct and can, therefore, be further processed via PCA.

-**Note**: A further optimization potential is to further process columns with a very one-sided skewed data distribution or data with more than 40 categories to further reduce noise in the dataset for the clustering model.
+Note: A further optimization potential is to further process columns with a very one-sided skewed data distribution or data with more than 40 categories to further reduce noise in the dataset for the clustering model.

 6. Next, a PCA() Principal component analysis was conducted.
 The following diagram shows the portion of variance explained by the number of components.
 The analysis suggets t gather around 85% to 95% of the variance.
 For the further segmentation analysis, 150 variables a composed explaining >90% of the variance of the dataset.
 The result of the PCA() is, that we could reduce the number of dimensions from 346 to 150 (which also simplifies the training) and were able to reduce the overall noice in the dataset.